Oncology R&D Outlook 2020: The Ongoing Impact of COVID-19

 If the pandemic is not mitigated, models estimate over two million Americans will die and millions more will require intensive care.
-Even with mitigation, the death toll may still be in the hundreds of thousands.
-Many among the direct casualties will be our cancer patients, who are more vulnerable due to respiratory comorbidities and weakened immunity.
-A study of Chinese patients found that COVID-19 infection and mortality rates are significantly higher among cancer patients than in the general population.
+Even with mitigation, the death toll may still be in the hundreds of thousands28.
+Many of the direct casualties will be our cancer patients, who are more vulnerable due to respiratory comorbidities and weakened immunity.
+A study of Chinese patients found that COVID-19 infection and mortality rates are significantly higher among cancer patients than in the general population29.

 Health care workers also have a far higher risk of exposure and infection.
-The rate of COVID-19 infection among health care workers in the Lombardy region of Italy has been approximately 20%.
-Biotech innovators are not immune either, as demonstrated by the infections of many industry leaders, including dozens of Biogen executives who attended a healthcare conference.
+The rate of COVID-19 infection among health care workers in the Lombardy region of Italy has been approximately 20%12.
+Biotech innovators are not immune either, as demonstrated by the infections of many industry leaders, including dozens of Biogen executives who attended a healthcare conference30.

 The R&D disruptions associated with social distancing are generally reversible, but the consequences of a failure to flatten the curve will be irrevocable.

 The Light at the End

 As dire as it is today, the COVID-19 pandemic will eventually end.
 The Spanish Flu pandemic of 1918 was devastating but ran its course in about one year32.
 There is no guarantee that the coronavirus timeline will be similar, but there is reason to be hopeful, as our biomedical know-how and technologies are now vastly superior than a century ago, as is our capability to share information and collaborate at a distance.
 Timelines may be delayed by the pandemic, but transformative treatments for cancer will continue to emerge.
 This remains an energizing, hopeful time for oncology; some of the innovations we anticipate over the next year or two include: